CS 342 - Neural networks - Fall 2019

 Class overview

 We will use Piazza for questions and canvas homework.
 CS 342 follows the flipped classroom model, and delivers all course material online.
-The schedule below shows the due dates for all modules.
-Open problems are optional.

 Schedule